New York Marijuana Possession

 A New York Marijuana Possession Lawyer can tell you that often these cases are difficult to defend.
 However, there may be questions as to the legitimacy of the search and seizure by police, for instance.
 It is possible that if there was not an adequate search warrant, or there was not probable cause, it could mean a dismissal for the defendant.

-Speak with a New York Marijuana Possession Lawyer from Elliott Adler, P.C. for advice and guidance.
+Speak with a New York Marijuana Possession Lawyer from Barry C. Weiss P.C. for advice and guidance.
 We will explain the criminal charges you are facing, and create a sound defense strategy that protects your interests.
 When you come in, your first appointment will be completely free.
 Call us today at 212.785.1300.
 We handle marijuana possession cases in New York City including Queens, Manhattan, the Bronx, Brooklyn, and Staten Island as well as in Nassau County and Suffolk County on Long Island, and Westchester County.